Texas Railroad History - Tower 68 and Tower 87 - Houston (Englewood Yard)

 current tower replaced an earlier structure.

-Below: Facing west, this bird's eye view of the Tower 87 site shows a
+Below: Facing west, this bird's eye view shows that the original site of

 Location Map, Towers 68 and 87